decentralized-identity/credential-manifest/spec/spec.md

 ~ Issuers are entities that issue credentials to a [[ref:Holder]].

 [[def:Holder, Holders]]
-~ Holders are entities that recieve credentials from [[ref:Issuers]], possibly first submitting proofs the the Issuer to satisfy the requirements described in a Presentation Definition.
+~ Holders are entities that receive credentials from [[ref:Issuers]], possibly first submitting proofs the the Issuer to satisfy the requirements described in a Presentation Definition.

 [[def:Output Descriptor, Output Descriptors]]
 ~ Output Descriptors are used by an Issuer to describe the credentials they are offering to a [[ref:Holder]].
 See [Output Descriptor](#output-descriptor)